How To: Finding Your Way

 I’ve heard some old woodsmen say “I have a compass inside my head” and proclaim that they “never get lost.”
 That may be true, but I’ve never seen it.
 Usually it’s just a matter of their being very familiar with one area—but even that can fail.
 Many, many years ago, I was out wandering with one of these human compasses when a heavy fog rolled in.
 We were in country we both knew well and we still rattled around for quite awhile before I finally pulled out my pocket compass and got us safely back to camp.

 There are books that will teach you how to get a map and a compass to work together properly.
-And there’s a very good beginner tutorial on line which can help get you started.
+And there’s a very good beginner tutorial map and compass skills on line which can help get you started.
 But the very best and most fun way to learn is to spend a day at an orienteering event.
 For a list of Orienteering organizations, see below.

 Orienteering, for those who haven’t tried it, is a timed sport where you use a map and compass to find your way to a number of checkpoints, Sometimes you can go by trail, sometimes not.